-- Enquiring of directors, the audit committee, internal audit and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud including the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and audit committee minutes. - Considering remuneration incentive schemes and performance targets for management, directors and sales staff. - Using analytical procedures to identify any unusual or unexpected relationships.
+- Enquiring of directors, the Tata Chemicals Magadi Limited audit committee and internal audit and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board and audit committee minutes. - Considering remuneration incentive schemes and performance targets for management, directors and sales staff. - Using analytical procedures to identify any unusual or unexpected relationships.